Guide to Cheaper Travel

 For middle to high end travel, consider becoming a member of a loyalty program.
 You will often hear the term ‘travel hacking’ but this terms almost always applies to people living in North America.
 If you live elsewhere the travel hacking approach works quite poorly.
 The two most effective loyalty programs are your two biggest travel expenses – flights and accommodation.
 Remember, if you like getting free upgrades this is significantly more likely to happen if you are a member of the airline’s or hotel’s loyalty program.

 I tend to book bonus points with them whenever I stay but the price of this varies.
-Some properties can charge nearly ten extra dollars per night for 1000 bonus points per night, but others will charge only half of that for 2000 or 3000 bonus points per night.
-I tend only book bonus nights when the bonus points option is under five dollars for 1000 points.
-Sometimes they have offers where you can earn a whole lot of bonus points when staying (for example) at two of their brands in the space of 3 months – make use of these if you can.
+Some properties can charge nearly ten extra dollars per night for 1000 bonus points per night, but others will charge only half for every 1000 points.
+This same rate can be found for 2000 or 3000 bonus points per night.
+I tend only book bonus nights when the bonus points option is under five dollars for each 1000 points.
+Sometimes IHG have offers where you can earn a whole lot of bonus points when staying (for example) at two of their brands in the space of 3 months – make use of these if you can.
 However, to access these bonus points you need to book directly on the IHG website – and I always use the website any time I book at their properties.
 IHG Rewards Club has 4 tiers – Club, Gold, Platinum, and Spire.
 Club is the entry level, and if you accumulate 10 nights per year or 10000 points earned you head into the Gold tier.
 Being a tier member has brought me many benefits, such as complimentary upgrades and bonus points.
+Reaching the Gold tier is easy – just stay 3 nights at an IHG property and avail yourself of the 3000 bonus points per night option (bonus points count for tier status) and you can reap tier benefits after only one stay.

 I use Booking.com for all my non-IHG hotel bookings, and they have a Genius program for those who use their services a few times.
 Again, it is better to stay to one website for the majority of your travel bookings than to use many of them.
 Using a third party hotel site once is almost never going to see you accrue any benefits, but use it five times and more, and it will.